 Donut Dough Ingredients

 - Cinnamon Toast Crunch Cereal - We'll be soaking the cereal with some milk to create a "cereal milk."
-The cereal milk will be used in the dough and in the glaze.
+The cereal milk will be divided to use in yeast dough and in the glaze.
 We'll also coat the donuts in finely ground cinnamon toast crunch cereal.

 - White Sugar - A little bit of brown sugar will feed the yeast and will also be in the dough.